awsdocs/aws-systems-manager-user-guide/doc_source/reference-cron-and-rate-expressions.md

 The following table shows supported values for required cron entries\.

 **Note**
 Cron expressions for associations do not support all these values\.
-For information, see [Cron and Rate Expressions for Associations](#reference-cron-and-rate-expressions-association)\.
+For information, see [Cron and rate expressions for associations](#reference-cron-and-rate-expressions-association)\.

-**Supported Values for Cron Expressions**
+**Supported values for cron expressions**

 | Field | Values | Wildcards |
 | --- | --- | --- |